Close sites icon close

 Ukraine emergency

-The international armed conflict in Ukraine that escalated into a full-scale war in February 2022 has caused widespread destruction, loss of life and suffering.
+The full-scale war on Ukraine since February 2022 has caused widespread destruction, loss of life and suffering.
 It also forced millions of people from their homes.
-In 2022, one-third of the country's population was forced to flee their homes as refugees abroad or internally displaced within the country, with more than 17 million in need of urgent humanitarian assistance.
-In light of the emergency and the scale of humanitarian needs of refugees from Ukraine, an inter-agency regional refugee response is underway to support the efforts of refugee-hosting countries.
+As of 2024, over 10 million people from Ukraine were forced to flee their homes as refugees abroad or internally displaced within the country, with more than 14.6 million – 40 per cent of the total population – in need of urgent humanitarian assistance.
+In light of the emergency and the scale of the humanitarian needs of some 6.5 million refugees from Ukraine, an inter-agency Regional Refugee Response Plan has been in place since 2022 and updated annually to support the efforts of refugee-hosting countries.

 Read more about our work related to the Ukraine emergency here.
 Visit our Data Portal for more information on the Ukraine refugee situation.